bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 However, this approach completely ignores the feedback received from the codemaker, and will obviously lead to many wasted rounds for the codebreaker.

 The next best thing we can try is to avoid making guesses that are *inconsistent* with the accumulated feedback.
-For this, we must merely check that whatever we assume `secret` to be, the following function returns `True` for every pair of guess and feedback received from previous rounds:
+For this, we must merely check that whatever we assume `secret` to be, it generates the same feedback for the previous guesses as the actual secret.
+For every guess-feedback pair from previous rounds the following function must return $\mathit{true}$:
 {{< highlight-file "mastermind.py" Python 31 32 >}}

 This is exactly the approach suggested by [Shapiro](https://doi.org/10.1145/1056635.1056637) in 1983, and a naïve implementation is provided with `ExplicitConsistentAi`: